Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - As it stands right now, I don't feel much motivation to continue developing this project.
 As of this release, don't expect any updates, __unless a crucial security flaw is found!__ In that case, I might update the OVRTTconsole, but only to eliminate the security flaw.
 I will for sure update this README file if such an issue is found though, so that users can stay informed of any potential risks.

 - All that said, I would very much like to see this project continued, or perhaps even see a new project spawn from this general idea.
 This is why everything included in this project is open source.
+  - A possible avenue of improvement would likely be in separating the linear sensor from the battery and the Arduino board.
+This would make the box that attaches to your foot much thinner, and possibly let you use a linear sensor for each toe.
+The Arduino board has 8 analogue inputs so attaching more sensors should not be that difficult.
+Food for thought.

 - It was a fun ride, but I'd like to focus on a few other things now.
 Thanks for checking this thing out, and I wish you all the best, whether or not you decide to build this thing!